pranaymistry7/Atm-banking-system/README.md

 Its a basic Atm system made with C language.

 # Features :
-In this system you can function above transactions:
+In this system you can function above transactions:<br />
 1.Withdraw <br />
 2.Deposit<br />
 3.Check balance